All About Cleaning Fiberglass and Acrylic Showers

 Clean the shower weekly with a mild cleanser and water to prevent soap scum and grime build-up.

 Wet & Forget Shower is a no-scrub weekly shower cleaner that is gentle on acrylic and fiberglass surfaces.
-It is also non-abrasive, so it won’t scratch bath surfaces as it cleans.
+It is also non-abrasive, so it won’t scratch bathroom surfaces as it cleans.

 Wet & Forget Shower stamps out soap scum, mold, mildew, and shower grime.
 Just spray Wet & Forget Shower weekly and rinse for a sparkling, continually clean bath.